Wednesday 21 April 2010

 Assigned to the case with new partner Helen Westcott (George), Eddie (Skarsgård) begins to shake up the rival gangs, while also paying regular visits to his number one informant, young hoodlum Daniel Leone (Walters).
 Eddie is hardly a talker, but it is clear that he knows more than he is saying, and as Helen begins asking questions about a horrific past crime whose perpetrators evaded trial under suspicious circumstances, the identity of a murderer emerges who is every bit as tormented as the victims - leading Eddie to have his veneer of nihilistic cynicism put to the test as he faces some very painful home truths.

-Pusher trilogy), Waz looks so dark, damp and gritty you will want to take a long shower the moment it is over - and its grim visual aesthetic is hardly lightened by themes of moral emptiness and scenes of increasingly graphic torture.
+Shot almost entirely at night on handheld High Definition video by Morten Søborg (of the Pusher trilogy), Waz looks so dark, damp and gritty you will want to take a long shower the moment it is over - and its grim visual aesthetic is hardly lightened by themes of moral emptiness and scenes of increasingly graphic torture.

 This is neither a laugh a minute, nor under any circumstances a date movie - but those who like their cinema bleak and uncompromising will be rewarded by Clive Bradley's intelligent screenplay, and by yet another astonishingly weighty central performance from Skarsgård.